blutspende/logcom-api/README.md

 The client initializes itself by default, only the `LOG_COM_URL` environment variable must be set.

-For fine-grained usage, call the `logcom.Init` function after the logger initialization.
+For fine-grained usage, call the `logcom.Init` function.

 ```go
 logcom.Init(logcom.Configuration{